readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 garbage.

-As an alternative to automatic variables, it is possible to define variables that are external to all functions, that is, variables that can be accessed by name by any function.
+As an alternative to automatic variables, it is possible to define variables that are _external_ to all functions, that is, variables that can be accessed by name by any function.
 (This mechanism is rather like Fortran COMMON or Pascal variables declared in the outermost block.)
 Because external variables are globally accessible, they can be used instead of argument lists to communicate data between functions.
 Furthermore, because external variables remain in existence permanently, rather than appearing and disappearing as functions are called and exited, they retain their values even after the functions that set them have returned.

-An external variable must be defined, exactly once, outside of any function; this sets aside storage for it.
-The variable must also be declared in each function that wants to access it; this states the type of the variable.
-The declaration may be an explicit extern statement or may be implicit from context.
-To make the discussion concrete, let us rewrite the longest-line program with line, longest, and max as external variables.
+An external variable must be _defined_, exactly once, outside of any function; this sets aside storage for it.
+The variable must also be _declared_ in each function that wants to access it; this states the type of the variable.
+The declaration may be an explicit `extern` statement or may be implicit from context.
+To make the discussion concrete, let us rewrite the longest-line program with `line`, `longest`, and `max` as external variables.
 This requires changing the calls, declarations, and bodies of all three functions.

 ```c
 #include <stdio.h>